goyalanil/PB-MVBoost/README.md

 Related Paper:
 ```
-Multiview Boosting by Controlling the Diversity and the Accuracy of View-specific Voters.
+Goyal, Anil, Emilie Morvant, Pascal Germain, and Massih-Reza Amini.
+"Multiview Boosting by Controlling the Diversity and the Accuracy of View-specific Voters."
+Neurocomputing, 358, 2019, pp. 81-92.
-Anil Goyal, Emilie Morvant, Pascal Germain and Massih-Reza Amini, Neurocomputing 2019
 ```

 Link to the ArXiv version: